SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/exercise-submission-template.md

 3. Make sure to update the title with your name.

-4. If you haven't done so, please go back to the module and make sure to take the post-training survey (required).
+4. If you haven't done so, please go back to Module 1 and make sure to take the post-training survey (required).